aws-samples/amazon-quicksight-sdk-proserve/Migration-scripts/quicksight-migration-cdk-slim/Readme.md

-# BIOps: QuickSight Migration CDK Slim
+# BIOps: QuickSight Assets Porting Across Accounts CDK Slim

 Please refer to the AWS blogpost BIOps: QuickSight Objects Migration and Version Control for a complete walk-through.